beta-tester/RPi-PXE-Server/README.md

 # install-pxe-server
 setup a Raspberry Pi as an PXE-Server.

+it is a private project i have done for myself.

+i did not keeped an eye on network security.

+USE IS AT YOU OWN RISK.

 ## what is it good for?
 the scripts installs necessary packages to let your PRi act as a DHCP, TFTP, Samba, NFS, PXE server. and it will download LiveDVD ISOs you can boot your PXE client (Desktop PC) to.